The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Bifurcations of higher codimension and the creation of multiple periodic orbits

 \section{Bifurcations of higher codimension and the creation of multiple periodic orbits}

 In this section, we briefly discuss bifurcations of higher codimension in the 86 bimolecular $(3,4,3)$ networks which admit nondegenerate Hopf bifurcation with mass action kinetics.
-We first note that none of the 86 networks can permit a Bogdanov-Takens bifurcation, as equilibria of these networks are all nondegenerate.
-Indeed, in light of the dichotomy in Lemma~\ref{lemnondegen}, $(n,n+1,n)$ CRNs cannot permit even fold bifurcations.
+We first note that none of the 86 networks can admit a Bogdanov--Takens bifurcation, as equilibria of these networks are all nondegenerate.
+Indeed, in light of the dichotomy in Lemma~\ref{lemnondegen}, $(n,n+1,n)$ CRNs cannot admit even fold bifurcations.